lablup/backend.ai/docs/common-api/objects.rst

        If it contains slot types that are not currently used/activated in the cluster, they will be removed when returned via ``/resource/*`` REST APIs.

+   * - ``shared_memory``
+     - ``int`` (Byte)
+     - The pre-configured shared memory size.
+       Client can send humanized strings like '2g', '128m', '534773760', etc, and they will be automatically converted into bytes.

 .. _vfolder-creation-result-object:

 Virtual Folder Creation Result Object